 The district has adopted and implemented the state and federal policies for food service, including guidelines to restrict student access to vending machines.
-For more information regarding these policies and guidelines, see campus principal Brenda Fincher.
+For more information regarding these policies and guidelines, see the principal.
 [See policy FFA for more information.]

-Pest Management Plan (All Grade Levels)
+Pest Management Plan